Cannibal (EP)

 Cannibal is the first extended play (EP) by American recording artist Kesha, released on November 19, 2010.
 The EP is a follow-up companion to her debut album, Animal (2010).
 Originally, the record was thought to be released as a deluxe edition of Animal, but was instead sold and released as both an EP and a deluxe edition of Animal.
 Kesha worked with a variety of producers and writers such as executive producer Dr. Luke, Benny Blanco, Ammo, Max Martin, Bangladesh and others.
 Musically, the songs on Cannibal are of the dance-pop genre, with some songs incorporating elements of electro and electropop in their production and beats.
 Throughout the album, the use of Auto-Tune and vocoders is prominent.
 Lyrically, the songs on Cannibal speak of ignoring judgement or hate and experiences based on love and heartbreak.

 Cannibal received generally positive reviews from music critics.
 However, a common complaint amongst critics was the overuse of Auto-Tune, while the album's production was generally highlighted.
 The album's lyrics generally polarized music critics; some praised her boldness, while others criticized them as being too raunchy.
 In the United States, the EP reached a peak of fifteen on the Billboard 200 albums chart, selling 74,000 copies in its first week of release.
-In Canada, the album achieved similar success, reaching a peak of fourteen on the country's albums chart.
-Cannibal was certified Platinum in 2018 by the Recording Industry Association of America (RIAA) for sales of 1 million copies.
+In Canada, the album achieved similar success, reaching a peak of fourteen on the Canadian Albums Chart.
+Cannibal was certified 2× Platinum by the Recording Industry Association of America (RIAA) for sales of 2 million copies in the United States.

 Two singles were released from the album.
-The lead single, "We R Who We R", was a worldwide success, reaching number one in the United States, the United Kingdom and Australia, and charting within the top ten in numerous other countries.
+The lead single, "We R Who We R", was a worldwide success, debuting at number one on the United States Billboard Hot 100, the United Kingdom Singles Chart and in Australia, and charting within the top ten in numerous other countries.
 In the United States, the song became the seventeenth song in the Billboard Hot 100's history to debut at number one.
 The album's second single, "Blow", was released on February 1, 2011.
 The song reached top ten positions in multiple countries, including Australia, New Zealand and the United States.
 Kesha promoted the EP and her debut album by her first headlining concert tour, entitled the Get Sleazy Tour, in 2011.
 In January 2020, the title track "Cannibal" enjoyed a resurgence in popularity due to its use on social media site TikTok.
 The song went so far as to reach the top forty on the Canadian Hot 100.